abstractmachine/head-media-design-oculus/06_humanoid/readme.md

 We will use Mixamo entirely through their website.
 For now, the only browser that seems to work with it is [Google Chrome](https://www.google.com/chrome/).
 Yes yes, we know: Chrome is a beast that will suck your battery dry.
 Nevertheless, you probably will have to use Chrome.

 ### Login
-If you already have an Adobe account, (highlight:yellow text:`Log In`) in to the Mixamo website with your account, or (highlight:fuchsia text:`Sign Up`) for a new account.
+If you already have an Adobe account, (yellow: Log In) in to the Mixamo website with your account, or (highlight:fuchsia text:`Sign Up`) for a new account.
 Use of the Mixamo website is (for now) free.

 (image:mixamo-sign-in.jpg)